rayyan35p/tp/docs/DeveloperGuide.md

 ### Prioritise Projects Feature

-Upon creation of a new `Project`, a `ProjectPriority` can be assigned to that `Project` using the `priorityP` command.
+A priority can be assigned to multiple projects using the `priorityP` command.

-This command modifies the `ProjectPriority` attribute of a `Project` by creating a new `Project` with the updated `ProjectPriority` and replacing the existing `Project` with the updated one.
+This command modifies the `Priority` attribute of a `Project` by creating a new `Project` with the updated `Priority` and replacing the existing project with the updated one.

-Currently, only a single project's `ProjectPriority` can be changed at a time.

 Given below is an example usage scenario and the internal changes that happen at each step.